YJDoc2/The-Transpiler-Project/project.md

 Added for loop <br />
 \# test13.c transpiled from test13.tpp for testing For loops<br />

-make header file generating function , generate header file after successful code compiling.<br />
+make file generating function , generate header file after successful code compiling.<br />
+Still have to add comment detecting in preparser and prelexer also check the lost bytes in memcheck